 In order to capture its fluorescent hues, hike up the adjacent hill for an overhead view.
 Find the trailhead for Fairy Falls and follow it toward the waterfall.
 The trail will curve around to face the Midway Geyser Basin (about a mile down the trail).
 From there, you’ll need to climb up the ridge to find a view between the lodgepole pines.
 The climb is fairly steep, so if you’re not up for it, take some close-up shots instead and aim for a more abstract vibe.

-If it happens to rain while you’re there, don’t be dismayed — the cloudy skies add an ominous look to geothermal photos.
+If it happens to rain while you’re there, don’t be dismayed — cloudy skies at Yellowstone add an ominous look to geothermal photography.

 Just because you’ve heard about this natural wonder your entire life doesn’t mean it will be any less awe-inspiring when you finally see it in person.
 In case you’re still not convinced, let us spell it out for you: superheated water powered by steam shoots hundreds of feet into the air for up to five minutes at a time.
 And it happens every 35 to 120 minutes.
 It’s crazy!

-Old Faithful has been the most talked-about geyser in the park for well over a century, and it’s by far the most photographed geothermal feature.
+Old Faithful has been the most talked-about geyser in the park for well over a century, and it’s by far the most popular subject of photography at Yellowstone.
 The best way to capture it is to show off its scale, so put something (or someone) in the frame.
 Or, if you’re feeling adventurous, try a long exposure of the eruption using a tripod and a neutral density filter.
 Also, note that cooler temperatures create the best photo opportunities at Old Faithful and at other geysers around the park because their steam is more visible in the cold.

 We’ve already mentioned the algae and cyanobacteria that live in the hot springs of Yellowstone, but the bacteria also formed mats that can be found scattered about the park.
 Found in most geothermal areas, these microorganism mats are intensely colorful and cool — true abstract art brought to you directly by Mother Nature.